CodeStudio-Content/Tic-Tac-Toe-JavaScript/README.md

 ## About The Project

-This is a Tic-Tac-Toe game built using Javascript.
-It is a two player game.
-The game is built using the factory function and module pattern.
+Tic Tac Toe is a simple game that is played by two players.
+The game is played on a 3x3 grid.
+The players take turns placing their symbol (either "X" or "O") in an empty cell.
+The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
+If all cells are filled and no one has won, the game is tied.

 ## Blog